ojchris/imd/README.md

-# imd
+# Drupal 9 site and module development from IMD Course
-DrupalEasy Repository site and custom modules - IMD Course
+DrupalEasy Repository site and multiple custom modules